ashutoshmjain/gita/src/mathuraChap09.md

 <div style="padding-left:40px;font-size:0.9em;">

-`Maharishi` pointed her to the nest that a bird-pair made atop the tree where they were sitting.
+`Maharishi` pointed her to a nest atop the tree where they were sitting.
 He asked her if these birds made the nest out of desires or was it their `Karma`?
 He then pointed to `Yamuna` — Does this river flow out of desires?

 Smiling to confused `Satyawati`, he said — Desires are not the basis of actions, for nothing in this universe may stay action-less even for a moment.
 "Action" is fundamental because every manifestation must follow a cosmic order - they must act even if they don't want to.
 In fact, "action" is the present.
 It is the only way to connect with the continuum.

 Desires, on the other hand, make us action-less for we invest time thinking about desired objects, or scheming for specific outcomes.
 And channeling our natural actions into the ones that appear to get us closer to a desired goal.

-He further added — desires are the source of our wave nature.
+> Desires are the source of our wave nature.
 Waves of joy and grief.
 If we get what we desired, we feel happy, if we don't, we feel miserable.
 In essence desires lend wave nature to a conscious observer, that makes our reality dualistic.
 He cited his father `Śakti Muni` who postulated that most humans change their ‘one chosen’ path because of failure to meet desired goals.
 They than chase another goal, another deity, and thus get caught in the web of bondage.
 It is the desires that take one away from her natural path (`Swadharma`). `Śakti` means power.
 His father was named `Śakti Muni` because he demonstrated dominion over his desires.

-Only way to overcome desires is to stay busy in ‘actions’.
+Only way to overcome desires is to stay busy in ‘actions’ - added `Maharishi`.
 Desires lead to momentary elation (followed by sorrow) — ‘actions’, on the other hand, lead of peace and knowledge.

 What kind of actions one must do? — asked `Satyawati` — If one must not be driven by the desires, then how was she expected to know what are the right actions for her?